mbakhoff/class-generator/readme.md

 This practice session will start with closing your IDE.
 Today we will learn how to compile and run Java from command line.

-A Java application consists of many classes and external dependecies.
+A Java application consists of many classes and external dependencies.
 External dependencies are jar files containing useful compiled code that your classes can reference.
 How does Java find all these jars when you start your application so it can load the code?
 How does it find the classes that you created yourself?